ofmodemsandmen/ROOterSource2305/feeds/packages/net/travelmate/files/README.md

 * status & debug logging to syslog

 ## Prerequisites
-* [OpenWrt](https://openwrt.org), only compatible with the forthcoming stable 20.x or the latest OpenWrt snapshot
+* [OpenWrt](https://openwrt.org), tested/compatible with current stable 23.x and latest OpenWrt snapshot
 * 'dnsmasq' as dns backend
 * 'iwinfo' for wlan scanning
 * 'curl' for connection checking and all kinds of captive portal magic, e.g. cp detection and auto-logins